List of Christian denominations: Pentecostal and Charismatic

 Pentecostalism and Charismatic Christianity began in the 1900s.
 The two movements emphasize direct personal experience of God through baptism with the Holy Spirit.
 They represent some of the largest growing movements in Protestant Christianity.
-As a result of the two movements, the Catholic Charismatic Renewal was established.
+Pentecostalism is divided between its original branch, Holiness Pentecostalism (which teaches three works of grace) and Finished Work Pentecostalism (which views sanctification only in a progressive manner).
+Oneness Pentecostalism, which rejects the doctrine of the Holy Trinity, split from Finished Work Pentecostalism and is covered in its own section in this article.
+The charismatic movement was established within historic denominational traditions due to influence from Pentecostalism, e.g. the Catholic Charismatic Renewal in Roman Catholicism.
 According to the Pew Research Center, Pentecostals and Charismatics numbered some 280 million people in 2011.